jacquie77917/Development-/HTMLCSS/HTMLCSS-NOTES/CSS-NOTES-1.md

 There could be thousands of div tags under another div tag.
 To style them individually, you need to set " CSS Class".
 For example, you call the first <div> main, then you have to go back to the CSS sheet to change the style from div { margin-top= 200px; to .main= 200px;}

+You could add multiple values in class but putting a space in between.

 ```html
 <div class="main">
     <div>